 Terry Altilio (37:59)

 It's interesting, it reminds me of this idea of how you align with institutional mandates.
 How do you think, and we think that way, we're systems thinkers, right?
 How do you, you look at your institution and you hear that they don't want somebody to come back into the hospital in 30 days because they get dinged for that.
 And we figure out how to maximize that.
 How to make sure that they get the meds that they need, that the care is in place that they need, so on and so forth.
 So you align with institutional mandates to the benefit of the patient.
 Sometimes we align with mandates not to the benefit of the patient, but it's an interesting thoughtfulness about how you weave those.
 It's again, weaving thing, how you weave those together, how you weave those together.
-And I don't know how AI is gonna influence all that.
+And I don't know how AI is going to influence all that.
 I do not understand how AI can take the place of human relationships.
 What do I know?
 I'm old, so that's what I gotta say. you know, was funny.
-And I'm gonna read this to you just because I read it and it blew my mind.
+And I'm going to read this to you just because I read it and it blew my mind.
 You know, the project on death in America, you know this.

 Gary Stein (38:54)